Kalistrat Zografski: Early life

 Born in Struga in 1821 as Krstan Sandzhak.
 It is assumed for him being primary educated in his hometown and beyond.
 There is evidence for him attending the music school of Naum Miladinov.
-However, in Zograf monastery on Mount Athos developed extensive and fruitful theoretical, composer's and translational work, providing a widespread reputation among connoisseurs of the Eastern church music.
+However, in Bulgarian Zograf monastery on Mount Athos developed extensive and fruitful theoretical, composer's and translational work, providing a widespread reputation among connoisseurs of the Eastern church music.

 His contribution as a master of psaltic art

 Kalistrat's transcriptions of some of the Kukuzel's musical opus will be remembered as unsurpassed.
 He is the author of basic music literature as "Eastern church singing", published in four volumes, printed on Mount Athos in 1905 year.
 As a talented composer, he created several original compositions.
 The best known are the eucharistic canon "The Father and The Son ..." and "It's dignified" in different voices.

 As an editor of the monastic publishing records and as brilliant connoisseur in many classical and living languages, Kalistrat Zografski first translated and printed services of St. Kliment, St. Naum and Seven Saints, from Old Slavonic, encoded by the famous Moscopolski Code.
 He died in monastic Zograf's cell in 1914 year.
 Due to his humble, gnostic, ascetic life, he is considered as one of the most beloved clerics of the athonite monastery Zografos.
 His relics are today stored in Zograf's monastic ossuary.
 His contribution to music and philology is the subject of numerous studies in scientific circles.

 The most significant piece by Kalistrat Zografski is a collection Eastern church chants, in four volumes, which were published in Thessaloniki in 1905.
 Namely, it is noteworthy to point out his extensive engagement to the full implementation of this church-musical work: as a theorist, editor of the whole publication and translator for numerous variants of Greek and Romanian, and Slavic languages, including transcription of works, written in the Kukuzel's notation to the new Chrisantos neumatic ladder.

 For his gnostic, godly, ascetic life, he is considered one of the most beloved priests of Aton and as such he will remain in the eternal memory of his native Struga.
 It is because of his contribution to church and spiritual life of the people who gravitate to it Church "St. George "-Struga St. George.
 In the temple is inscribed the municipal decision of 1894 year, which reads: